-Although we are not clear at how that new normal is going to look, we know that the need to hire the right people, with the right background, skills and personality traits that fit your company's culture will still be a part of it.
+Although we are not clear on how that new normal is going to look, we know that the need to hire the right people, with the right background, skills, and personality traits that fit your company's culture will still be a part of it.

 The Importance of Keeping Recruitment Efforts Up and Running in the Heavy Civil and Commercial Construction Industry

 Should the company start just hiring anyone when the time comes?

 Should the company continue with its recruitment efforts during these uncertain times?